hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 ~~~
 {: #fig-arch title="Architecture with Background Check Model."}

-The functionality of this document is described in three
+The functionality of this document is described in two
 sections, namely:

-- {{CMP}} describes how to convey the nonce CMP,
+- {{CMP}} describes how to convey the nonce CMP, and
-- {{EST}} offers the equivalent functionality for EST, and
+- {{EST}} offers the equivalent functionality for EST.
-- {{asn.1}} contains the ASN.1 description.
+-
 # Terminology and Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",